elixir-examples/elixir-examples.github.io/_posts/2016-05-23-sum-an-enumerable.markdown

 date:   2016-05-23 08:20:58 -0600
 categories: ["Enum"]
 ---
-This example shows how to sum a list, map, range, or other enumerable to calucate a total value.
+This example shows how to sum a list, map, range, or other enumerable to calculate a total value.

 {% highlight elixir %}